brad-ross/jfl/README.md

 }
 ```

+#### Tests

+Amateurishly, I did not know that testing software like NUnit existed when I first built JFL.
+As a result, I cobbled together my own test rig at the time and wrote a relatively exhaustive bunch of test cases using it.
+You can find my testing code in the `test` folder.
+Currently, I don't have time to learn NUnit and write a new set of tests, but I hope to get this done in the future.

 #### Source Notes

 Currently, the build scripts included in `./build` are only Bash.
 As a result, you will have to build the source using [Mono](http://www.mono-project.com) on a Linux-based operating system if you want the build process to automatically generate the parser and create a zip containing all of the required `.dll`s.

 Both the `.sln` and `.csproj` files are included in the source, which should allow you to use [Monodevelop](http://monodevelop.com/) to build automatically if you prefer an IDE.

+As of now, tests have not been included in the csharp project itself so they aren't compiled into the JFLCSharp library.
+Until a way to prevent this presents itself, you will have to add the file(s) within the `test` folder to the project manually when you download the source, build the source as an executable rather than as a library, and run it manually.
+The test results will be printed to the console.

 #### Limitations